 When do readings/predictions fail?

 There are special charts and circumstances that many times stump even the best astrologers.
 Let us consider an example: Venus/Rahu and Rahu/Venus periods generally create biggest changes in one’s life just due to the nature of the two planets and most likely period to end relationships.
-But in my experience of dealing with charts of close family members, friends and certain clients, I have noted that there are special cases where this never works and people had just normal life during those periods.
+But in my experience of dealing with charts of close family members, friends, and certain clients, I have noted that there are special cases where this never works and people had just a normal life during those periods.

 I was initially perplexed to see why this technique failed only to later realize that it was not the technique that failed but the native’s approach to life that made this technique redundant.
 All planets submit to the will of GOD or universe and thus in cases of people who perpetuate GOD in their favorite different forms and lead a honest life causing least harm to any species around them, predictions fail on such charts.
 The concept behind this is that people change the course of their destiny by accepting life as it is.